How to Accurately Warehouse Reach and Frequency Data in BigQuery

 Why Reach and Frequency Are Different

-Most advertising metrics are additive — you can sum them across campaigns, date ranges, or ad sets without issue.
-Impressions, clicks, and spend all work this way.
+Most advertising metrics (impressions, clicks, spend, conversions) are additive.
+You can sum them across campaigns, date ranges, or ad sets and the totals stay correct.

 Reach is not additive.
 It measures the number of unique people who saw your ad.
-The moment you sum reach across any dimension — days, campaigns, ad sets — you risk counting the same person more than once.
+The moment you sum reach across a dimension (days, campaigns, or ad sets), you risk counting the same person more than once.

 Example: